- Prospective Students

 MODERN LANGUAGE EXAMS (French/Italian and German) are offered twice each year.
 Students must take one each year until both are passed.

-GREEK AND ROMAN HISTORY EXAMINATIONS are to be taken by the end of the first year of study.
+GREEK AND ROMAN HISTORY EXAMINATIONS are to be taken at the beginning of the second year of study.
 These are written examinations of four hours which require general competency in the larger movements of history (for further information).

 QUALIFYING EXAMINATIONS in the translation of Greek and Latin must be passed not later than the end of the second year.
 The Department expects a holder of the Ph.D. in Classical Studies to have read a considerable amount of Greek and Roman literature in the original language, whether in high school, college, or graduate school.
 The special reading courses taken in the first year are particularly designed to help the student make progress toward completing the Ph.D reading list that forms the basis for these examinations.